Offshore team playbook: the first 30 days for founders

 Expand only after the first lane is boring

-The safest expansion rule is boring: keep the lane stable for 2 straight weeks before adding another workflow.
-Stable means the work is on time, errors are known, escalations are appropriate, and the manager is reviewing exceptions instead of rebuilding every output.
+The safest expansion rule is boring: keep the lane stable for 2 straight weeks before adding another work process.
+Stable means the work is on time, errors are known, escalations are appropriate, and the manager is reviewing exceptions instead of rebuilding every finished work.

-When the lane is ready, add one adjacent workflow.
+When the lane is ready, add one adjacent work process.
 A CRM assistant can add meeting reminders or lead-list cleanup.
 A reporting assistant can add QA checks.
 Do not turn one good month into a grab bag of sales outreach, bookkeeping, customer complaints, and executive admin.

 The playbook should stay alive.
 Each week, add the example that caused confusion, remove a rule nobody uses, and tighten one decision point.
 If the assistant says, "I know when to stop and what to send you," the system is finally doing its job.